3 secure ways to send passwords (How to share via email)

 Updated:

-In software development, it’s inevitable that you’ll want to outsource some work.
-Especially as you grow.
-You might need a pesky plugin altered, or you need help with an enterprise-level software integration.
-At some point, you’ll need to share password access with an off-site contractor.
-What’s the safest way to do that?
+In software development, it’s inevitable that you’ll want to outsource some work, especially as you grow.
+You might need a pesky plugin altered, or you need help with enterprise-level software integration.

 Let me tell you a quick story about an agency I’d contracted to help with the deployment of an application.
 This was a significant project, and we had contractors with us from the start.
 One morning, I logged into my computer to find an email from one of the contractors that included an image.
 The image was a screen capture of a server address and an admin-level username & password.
 These days, I hope it’s universally understood that there are three things you never send in an unencrypted email: